 Recon pinned down, “You’re holding up the war”

 A handwritten annotation indicated that the Smith and Jarvie anecdotes occurred at Sbeitla, Tunisia, but it is unlikely that the details of these stories will ever be known (aside from the first, in which 1st Sergeant Clabe Sherman earned the Distinguished Service Cross).
 On February 27, 1943, 1st Lieutenant Newton assumed command of Company “C” after Captain Abney transferred out of the company.
 Newton was promoted to captain on May 3, 1943; as Griffin’s August 8, 1943 letter indicated, he was Jarvie’s company commander during the summer of 1943.

-At the end of May 1943, the 894th moved to Fifth Army Tank Destroyer Training Center near Sebdou and began the process of converting from M-3 to M-10 tank destroyers.
+At the end of May 1943, the 894th moved to Fifth Army Tank Destroyer Training Center near Sebdou and began the process of converting from the M3 to the 3-inch Gun Motor Carriage M10 tank destroyer.
 Sebdou was close to where the 32nd Station Hospital was operating in Tlemcen.

 Jarvie was popular with the 32nd Station Hospital’s nurses, earning a reputation for his thoughtfulness.
 When off duty, he regularly stopped by the hospital with a jeep, often giving Griffin and her friends a ride to nearby towns or the Mediterranean Sea.
 Once, even brought back some gazelle meat after going hunting!
 As a result, when his unit held a party at a villa in Tlemcen on September 30, 1943, Jarvie was put in charge of getting dates for 35 men—which, based on the Table of Organization (T/O), would have been every officer in his battalion.
 He was successful in recruiting nurses for this mission, though he earned himself a lecture when he tried to persuade Lieutenant Colonel Goss to let the nurses stay out after midnight!
 Griffin remarked in a letter to her family: “We got 35 nurses to go and that’s the largest [number] we’ve been able to get for anything – you might know J. did the asking.”